-In a speech on July 27, 2017, Andrew Bailey, the Chief Executive of the FCA, announced the FCA's intention to cease sustaining LIBOR after 2021.
 The FCA has statutory powers to require panel banks to contribute to LIBOR where necessary.
-The FCA has decided not to ask, or to require, that panel banks continue to submit contributions to LIBOR beyond the end of 2021.
-The FCA has indicated that it expects that the current panel banks will voluntarily sustain LIBOR until the end of 2021.
-The FCA's intention is that after 2021, it will no longer be necessary for the FCA to ask, or to require, banks to submit contributions to LIBOR.
+The FCA has announced that it does not anticipate asking, or to requiring, that panel banks continue to submit contributions to LIBOR beyond the end of 2022.
+The FCA has indicated that it expects that the current panel banks will voluntarily sustain LIBOR until the end of 2022.
+The FCA's intention is that after 2022, it will no longer be necessary for the FCA to ask, or to require, banks to submit contributions to LIBOR.
 The FCA does not intend to sustain LIBOR through using its influence or legal powers beyond that date.
-It is possible that the IBA and the panel banks could continue to produce LIBOR on the current basis after 2021, if they are willing and able to do so, but we cannot make assurances that LIBOR will survive in its current form, or at all.
+It is possible that the IBA and the panel banks could continue to produce LIBOR on the current basis after 2022, if they are willing and able to do so, but we cannot make assurances that LIBOR will survive in its current form, or at all.
 We cannot predict the effect of the FCA's decision not to sustain LIBOR, or, if changes are ultimately made to LIBOR, the effect of those changes.
 Any such changes could increase our financing costs, which could impact our results of operations, cash flows and the market value of our investments.